-LFE was established by The Football League and The PFA in 2004 to deliver the ASE programme to all of the Football League Clubs in England and Wales.
+LFE was established by The English Football League (EFL) and The Professional Footballers’ Association (PFA) in 2004 to deliver the ASE programme to all of the English Football League Clubs in England and Wales.

-Our trustees are made up of two directors from The Football League and two from The PFA.
+Our trustees are made up of two directors from The EFL and two from The PFA.

-LFE is a registered charity (No. 1104917) and receives funds from the Skills Funding Agency (SFA) and Welsh Government to deliver the Apprenticeship in Sporting Excellence (ASE) over a two-year period.
+LFE is a registered charity (No. 1104917) and receives funds from the Skills Funding Agency (SFA) to deliver the Apprenticeship in Sporting Excellence (ASE) over a two-year period.
 The programme is part funded by the European Social Fund.

 A conceptual diagram is outlined below:

 From the model you can see that the ASE is a continuous cycle of integrated work based experience (the Football Development Programme), work based learning (the NVQ) and academic education (the Technical Certificate), each providing information to the others.